JD-AI-Research-Silicon-Valley/SACN/README.md

 You can modify the hyper-parameters from "src.spodernet.spodernet.utils.global_config.py".

-For this test version, if you find any problems, please feel free and contact "shangchaocs AT gmail.com".
-We will update the code soon.
+For this test version, if you find any problems, please feel free and email me.
+We will keep updating the code.

 ## Acknowledgements